Two women in a painting class

 Private music lessons are available for most traditional band and orchestra instrument for all ages through the Music Academy.

-See below for a sample of classes offered or view the full Spring 2024 Class Schedule.
+See below for a sample of classes offered or view the full Fall 2024 Class Schedule.
 Classes and lessons are offered both in-person and online.
 Virtual classes are offered via zoom except for Ed2Go online courses.
 If you do not receive a link to your course at least two days before, contact our registration staff at (630) 942-2208.

 Harmonica Private Lessons